samiramrullah/Detection-and-Identification-System/README.md

 ## 🚀 About Me
+### Hi, I am Samir Alam! 👋
+Currently pursuing B.Tech degree in Computer Science and Engineering at Punjab Engineering College (Deemed To Be University), Chandigarh.
-I am a full stack developer and Machine learning enthusiastic.
-I am quick learner with ability to formulate solutions with a keen sense of attention to detail.
+A full stack developer and Machine learning enthusiastic,quick learner with ability to formulate solutions with a keen sense of attention to detail.

 ## 🔗 Links